Anthony Adverse: Plot

 Gallego has quit Havana.
 Anthony leaves to take control of Gallego & Sons' only remaining asset—a slave trading post on the Pongo River in Africa, so he can recover Bonnyfeather's debt.
 Three years in the slave trade corrupts him, and he takes slave girl Neleta into his bed.
-Anthony eventually is redeemed by his friendship with Brother François.
-After the monk is crucified and killed by natives, Anthony returns to Italy to find Bonnyfeather has died.
+After his friend, Brother François, is crucified and killed by natives, Anthony returns to Italy to find Bonnyfeather has died.
 His housekeeper, Faith Paleologus (Don Luis' longtime co-conspirator and now wife), has inherited Bonnyfeather's fortune.

 Anthony goes to Paris to claim his inheritance and is reunited with his friend, banker Vincent Nolte.
 He saves Nolte from bankruptcy by loaning him his entire fortune, having learned from Brother François that "There's something besides money and power".

-All Paris is buzzing with gossip about Mademoiselle Georges, the famous opera star and mistress of Napoleon Bonaparte,[4] and the diamond necklace he has given to her, although Josephine wanted it.
+Meanwhile, all Paris is buzzing with gossip about Mademoiselle Georges, the famous opera star and mistress of Napoleon Bonaparte, and the diamond necklace he has given to her, although Josephine wanted it.

-Iimpresario Debrulle reunites Anthony with Angela, who bore him a son.
-They spend a blissful day or two together.
-Angela tells him that she is singing at the opera, and he goes, with Nolte.
+Impresario Debrulle reunites Anthony with Angela, who bore him a son.
+A delighted Angela tells him that she is singing at the opera, and he goes, with Nolte.
 Searching the program in vain for her name, he hears her voice coming from the stage.
-He exclaims, “That’s Angela” and Nolte replies, “That’s Mademoiselle Georges!”
-Angela continues the aria and emerges from the shadows, descending a long staircase.
-Her voice is superb, she is magnificently costumed—and she is wearing Napoleon's gift.
-She whispers “Goodbye, Anthony,” as he stands and leaves the box.
+He exclaims, “That's Angela” and Nolte replies, “That's Mademoiselle Georges!”
+Angela continues the aria and emerges from the shadows, descending a staircase.
+Wearing Napoleon's gift, she whispers “Goodbye, Anthony,” as he stands and leaves the box.

-Shaken, he returns home to find his son, with a letter from Angela: He is better suited to raise the boy.
+Shaken, he returns home to find his son, with a letter from Angela saying that Anthony is better suited to raise the boy.
 Anthony and the boy sail for America hoping for a better life.